kovalalvi/beira/README.md

 ## How to start
-For starting training procees you should prepare data.
+For starting training procees you need to download data from CWL dataset

+1. Clone repository and create env via env file
+2. Download data and move to data folder in your repository.
+3. Run  BEIRA_ALL_IN_ONE.ipynb for model training.
+All result will be logged in wandb.
+4. Run BEIRA_inference and get the best model in wandb folder and provide interpretation.

+Description of the repository.
+You can modify each step.

     ├── utils
     │   ├── models_arch
-    │       ├── move1.npy
+    │       ├── autoencoder_new_Artur.py - BEIRA architecture.
     │   ├── get_datasets.py  - build datasets from raw EEG and fMRI data
     │   ├── inference.py - scripts for inference of our models. (there are many2one, many2many and many2many window-based).
     │   ├── preproc.py - preprocessing functions for raw EEG and fMRI